|Semester 1||Domestic Fee||International Fee*|

 Richelieu, Formica, and Upper Canada Forest Products have graciously donated 20 AWMAC (Architectural Woodwork Manufacturers Association of Canada) manuals to our students in the Industrial Woodworking Technology and Cabinet Making programs.
 This contribution will be greatly appreciated by our students!

 Employer interest in our graduates has grown steadily during the program’s history.
-We offer a comprehensive program that provides a solid grounding in woodworking and prepares a student for employment in a wide range of areas including store fixtures, architectural millwork (doors and windows), the kitchen cabinet industry, as well as furniture construction.
+We offer a comprehensive program that provides a solid grounding in woodworking and prepares a student for employment in a wide range of areas including store fixtures, architectural millwork (doors and windows), the kitchen cabinet industry, and furniture construction.

-Our advisory committee of industry professionals meets annually to review our curriculum and ensure that students are receiving relevant training to prepare them for work in a range of woodworking related fields.
+Our advisory committee of industry professionals reviews our curriculum and ensure that students are receiving relevant training to prepare them for work in a range of woodworking related fields.

 The Cabinet Making certificate program for students interested solely in developing their practical skills.